Docs Menu

 Use the Test Failover capability to ensure that your application is resilient to replica set elections.

-Maintenance always begins as close to the scheduled hour as possible, but in-progress cluster updates or unexpected system issues could delay the start time.
+Maintenance always begins as close to the scheduled time as possible, but in-progress cluster updates or unexpected system issues could delay the start time.

 If you have low Disk IOPS, your cluster could experience a brief performance degradation during maintenance while MongoDB repopulates the WiredTiger storage engine.
 See Journaling and the WiredTiger Storage Engine to learn more.